DisCoCal/DisCoCal/README.md

 # DisCoCal: Unbiased Estimator for Distorted Conics in Camera Calibration
+## Entire code will be released after the end of blind review period.
+## Description
 We proposed an unbiased estimator for centroid of distorted conic by leveraging "moment" from probability theory.

 ![overview](./Figs/overview3.png)